CoDyPhin/FEUP-PLOG/README.md

 ## Computer Move - [ai.pl](Proj1/ai.pl) & [utils.pl](Proj1/utils.pl)

-As for "articial intelligente", we implemented 2 different difficulty levels: 'Easy' and 'Hard'.
+As for "articial intelligence", we implemented 2 different difficulty levels: 'Easy' and 'Hard'.
 As mentioned in the section 'Valid Moves', we generate moves using the predicate ``choose_move(+GameState, +Player, +Level, -Move)``.
 Depending on the selected level, Level will either be 1 (Easy) or 2 (Hard):
 - Easy (Level 1): in this mode the computer will generate random values for both the Row and Column and check wether or not that position is valid (if it's not, it generates the random values again until it finds a valid position).
 - Hard (Level 2): in this mode the computer will generate every valid move and its associated board state (using ``valid_moves(+GameState, +Player, -ListOfMoves)`` to generate the moves), iterate through them and evaluate each board (using ``iterateMoveList(+ListOfMoves, [], +Player, -EvalMatrix)``, that uses ``value(+GameState, +Player, -Value)``) and select the moves with the highest evaluation (using ``selectBestMoves(-200, [], +EvalMatrix, -BestMoves)``).
 It then proceeds to select (randomly) one of the considered "best moves".
 The generated move will also be written as output in the format "PC played move %C%R" with C being the Column ('A' to 'F') and R being the Row (1 to 6), in order to improve user readibility.

 ## Conclusions

 Firstly, the development of this project was extremely time demanding, as Prolog is a completely different programming language, compared to the ones we're used to.
 However, as weeks went by, our understanding of its syntax and processing improved, which allowed us to develop every functionality required, without bugs or issues being found in the final version of the project.
 This being said, it's safe to affirm that this project contributed immensely to our learning process in Prolog.
 However, regarding the "artificial intelligence", it feels like some adjustments could have been made in order to reduce the execution time of the move selection, as well as increase the quality of "next move evaluations", this is, looking for guaranteed victories or better positions instead of just checking if there's an upcoming defeat threat.